gopheracademy/gopheracademy-web/content/advent-2017/go-1.10.md

 enforced in the CI or have everyone use the same binary version for the application that formats your source code as well as checks it in the CI system.

+A good news is that now all flags supported by ` gofmt ` are supported by ` go fmt ` as well.

 <br>

 #### go fix